 ASL 113 - French Sign Language and Deaf Culture in France (4 Cr.)

 The ASL program at the University of Rochester, located in Rochester New York, offers a unique study abroad experience in France in Summer 2015 for Deaf and hearing college-level ASL students and professionals.
 This three-week program gives ASL users an opportunity to learn French Sign Language and French Deaf Culture in a formal setting and further their understanding of the international Deaf World.

-The ASL program at the University of Rochester holds classes at the University of Leonardo De Vinci in Paris, France.
+The ASL program at the University of Rochester holds classes at the University of Sorbonne Paris III in Paris, France.
 A native Deaf French faculty member from UR is affiliated with several faculty members in the Deaf community and they jointly plan the program, schedule, and curriculum offered to ASL students and professionals.

 This 6-credit program will focus on basic and advanced learning of conversational LSF (French Sign Language) and on field trips fostering a broad understanding of French Deaf Culture and general French Culture in Paris (week 1 and 2) and in regions beyond the capital (week 3).
-Students will attend classes on LSF and French Deaf History and Culture in the first two weeks.
-They will also attend guided tours of culturally significant sites such as renowned museums, a Deaf theater, Lyon and other villages and Deaf schools.
+Students will attend classes on LSF and French Deaf History and Culture in the first week.
+They will also attend guided tours of culturally significant sights such as renowned museums, Deaf theater, Lyon and other villages and Deaf schools.
 All classes and tours will be conducted in LSF and International Sign.
 Study will begin before going to France, as students will receive the course syllabus and materials for review and familiarization.
 This will be built upon during the LSF and Deaf Culture classes in Paris, France.